 7 Amazing TV Shows Like 'The Originals' That'll Instantly Hook You

 Vampires have always been popular in entertainment.
-From series to movies, and to novels, they are everywhere.
+From series to films, and to novels, they are everywhere.
 Given the popularity of this sub-genre, it’s not surprising to see the success of shows like The Originals and The Vampire Diaries go through the roof.

 The Originals started as a spin-off of The Vampire Diaries but quickly transformed into something special.
 The show took a more serious and mature approach to storytelling, becoming a favorite amongst teenagers as well as adults.
 If you liked the drama, suspense, gore, and the fast-paced storytelling of The Originals, you’d like the shows listed below.

 Seven Series Like 'The Originals'